The Greek edition of Musiville, my second children’s book, is now ready!

 Trumpephant: Their long trunk allows Trumpephants to produce a deafening trumpet-like sound.
 Trumpephants are partial to jazz.

-If you leave a comment, not only will Perro the cat chase a mouse on his blanket, but I’ll also keep you up-to-date with my news and send you exclusive short stories as a 'thank-you'!
+If you leave a comment, not only will Boo the cat promise not to scare you, but I’ll also keep you up-to-date with my news and send you exclusive short stories as a 'thank-you'!

 If you enjoy my work and are interested in more freebies and deals, why not subscribe to my newsletter?
 I hate spammers as much as you and only send an email once a month tops, always filled with news of genuine interest.
 Subscribers to my ARC list read everything I publish for free!
 Click here to subscribe >>